I may need to split this into three separate posts, but they are related, so I’ll start with one.

-I then went through this tutorial (Using Object Storage for Uploads (S3 & Clones)) but after rebuilding discourse from the command line my Discourse site was only displaying a blank screen.
+I then went through this tutorial (Configure an S3 compatible object storage provider for uploads) but after rebuilding discourse from the command line my Discourse site was only displaying a blank screen.
 I looked in Inspector in the browser to find that the browser was blocking all of my content because it was being served from HTTP and not HTTPS.
 This is probably because the load balancer is SSL Terminated, so everything external is HTTPS, but the servers themselves are running on HTTP.

 At this point, I completely broke my servers again, trying to make them work with HTTPS inside the Load-Balancer, but it was simply not possible.
-I could not get the Digital Ocean Space/CDN to work with S3/CDN according to this tutorial (Using Object Storage for Uploads (S3 & Clones)).
+I could not get the Digital Ocean Space/CDN to work with S3/CDN according to this tutorial (Configure an S3 compatible object storage provider for uploads).
 I went through it with a fine-toothed comb and inspected every aspect multiple times, but it would not work.
 The only way I could get Discourse to rebuild was to remove the

 DISCOURSE_S3_ENDPOINT: https://sfo3.digitaloceanspaces.com parameter from app.yml, but then even though it had built, I couldn’t get the server to respond.
 I got either a 503 server not responding error or a regular browser server not responding or server disconnected error.
 It differed based on the Load-Balancer and DO Space/CDN settings I was trying.
 I tried every possible combination of settings and nothing would enable me to serve a page.